TiO-Design/color_wand/README.md

 - From HSLO: `Color.hslo(hue: hue, saturation: saturation, lightnesss: lightness, opacity: opacity)`
 - From the lower 32 bits of an integer to be used e.g. for fast conversion to and from the Flutter color lib: `RgbColor(value)`

-Colors are immutable, and can be created using const constructors:
+Colors are immutable, and most of them can be created using const constructors:
 ```dart
 Color color = const Color.hex(0x12345678);
 ```